Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

 /**
  * This is where you include the 'arkClient.h' header.
- * This allows your project to use Swipechain Cpp-Client.
+ * This allows your project to use Solar Cpp-Client.
  */
 #include <arkClient.h>
 /**/